Mennonite Abuse Prevention (MAP) List

 - Because of the strong research on the myth of false allegations now available, we believe the reports of victims.
 Our confidence is built upon substantial empirical (not anecdotal) evidence that indicates a 92-98% likelihood that persons reporting are telling the truth.
 Read more of that research here and here.
 Children especially have been found to minimize rather than exaggerate when reporting their experience.
 Law enforcement professionals and trained forensic sex crime interviewers and investigators are the only ones equipped to filter out the falsehoods.
 Such a high-stakes judgement must not be made by untrained clerics and lay persons.
 A group of citizens would not assume they were equipped to investigate an armed robbery.

-- Because church workers hold positions of power over others who rely on them for their emotional wellbeing and spiritual care, and because any sexual abuse of that power can cause great harm, we believe church workers must remain above suspicion of sexual misconduct or be removed from leadership.
+- Because church workers hold positions of power over others who rely on them for their emotional wellbeing and spiritual care, and because any sexual abuse of that power can cause great harm, we believe church workers’ sexual conduct should not be suspect in any way or they must be removed from leadership.

 - We have found it is best for victims, witnesses and whistleblowers who have seen, suspected, or suffered something to report first to outside, independent, agencies or civil authorities, and not to church insiders.
 A local crisis center, a civil attorney with experience in advocating for victims of sexual abuse, a sex crimes unit of local law enforcement, a therapist with special training in sexual violence, or an independent survivor network like SNAP are among the best independent reporting options.
 If a child is involved, child protective services or law enforcement must be contacted immediately.
 If you would like support and guidance in doing so, a counselor at the 24-hour national Child Help Line can help you.